 This command looks processes files in subfolders also, ‘/S’ can be removed to perform this only for the files in the current folder.

-5: Delete files in the current folder which are modified in the last 7 days
+5: Delete files in the current folder which were updated one month ago

 Be cautious while running these commands, verify that you are deleting the right set of files, otherwise the data lost may not be recoverable.
 Use these commands at your own risk.